w3f/polkadot-wiki/docs/learn-scams.md

 ### Keep your personal data secure

-One should _never_, share their secret key with anyone, nor any other personal data that is associated with you.
+One should _never_, share their secret key, seed, mnemonic phrase, etc. with anyone, nor any other personal data that is associated with you.
 It's recommended to store your information safe on paper or on a hardware wallet.